Toyota Gazoo Racing: FIA World Endurance Championship

 Toyota Gazoo Racing's entry in FIA World Endurance Championship is operated by TGR Europe and is operated from the company's headquarters in Cologne, Germany.
 TGR Europe was formerly known as Toyota Motorsport GmbH (TMG) prior to 2016.

 Racing under the Toyota Gazoo Racing name since 2016, the team have won the World Endurance Championship four times, with wins at Le Mans three times with its LMP1 class TS050 Hybrid, and twice with the LMH GR010 Hybrid.

 TGR Europe also enters the Nürburgring 24 Hours endurance race.

 Super GT

-Toyota Gazoo Racing announced the use of the Toyota Supra in the Japanese Super GT racing series from 2020 onward.
+Toyota Gazoo Racing announced the use of the Toyota Supra in the Japanese Super GT racing series from 2020 onwards.
 TGR partners with multiple race teams in the series, including TGR Team au TOM'S, TGR Team SARD, TGR Team WedsSport Bandoh, TGR Team KeePer TOM'S, TGR Team Wako's ROOKIE, and TGR Team ZENT Cerumo.

-TGR Team au TOM'S has won the Super GT championship in the GT500 class three times, in 2021, 2023, and 2024.
+TGR Team au TOM'S has won the Super GT championship in the GT500 class four times, in 2021, 2023, 2024, and 2025.

+Other

+Toyota Gazoo Racing competes in the 24 Hours Nürburgring since 2007. it also supports customer teams in the Super Taikyu.

+The GR86 is featured in one-make series including the GR86 Championship New Zealand, Toyota GR Cup Australia, Toyota GR Cup North America and Toyota GR Cup South Africa.